autocrossblog/autocrossblog_astro/src/content/post/2007-07-23-saturday-progress.md

 ---
-layout: post
+image: ''
-title: Saturday Progress
+publishDate: 2007-07-23T10:33:54+00:00
-date: '2007-07-23T10:33:54+00:00'
+title: "Saturday Progress"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow Eric and the author's progress as they learn, solder, and install parts like the Megasquirt wiring on their DIY mechanical project."
-permalink: saturday-progress
+author: chris
-image:
+url: 'saturday-progress'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Follow Eric and the author's progress as they learn, solder, and install parts like the Megasquirt wiring on their DIY mechanical project.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Eric and I got a bit done today.
 Mostly learning with the help of Andy Whittle who stopped by to assist with some Megasquirt questions.
 I also did some soldering on the Megasquirt wiring, LOTS more soldering to do tomorrow!